To become a licensed preschool teacher in Mississippi and work in the state’s public schools, you’ll need to complete the following steps:

 |Renew your Educator License and Participate in Continuing Education|

-The Mississippi Office of Curriculum and Instruction helps school districts improve the readiness and reading achievement of Mississippi students from preschool through 12th grade.
-The Office of Curriculum and Instruction provides guidance to local districts regarding teacher requirements and coordinates the adoption of early childhood materials.
+The Mississippi Office of Curriculum and Instruction helps school districts improve the readiness and reading achievement of Mississippi students from the critical preschool years all the way through 12th grade.
+The support and guidance they provide to local districts includes establishing and maintaining standards and requirements for preschool teachers, and coordinating with them to adopt quality ECE curriculum and materials.

 Step 1.
 Complete a Bachelor’s Degree Program or Higher in Child Development